FAQs about Services

 When are sessions scheduled?

-Clients individual or small group sessions will be scheduled as a standing appointment time, Monday – Saturday, during our hours of availability.
+Clients’ individual or group sessions will be scheduled Monday – Friday during our hours of availability.

 General Hours of Availability: